nazaninsbr/Irainian-Holiday-Crawler/README.md

 ### Don't Use The Notebook

 The Jupyter Notebook is the dirty version of the code and is basically what I used to figure out how to get the date.
-If you want to use this I would not suggest using the notebook.
+If you want to use this repository I would not suggest using the notebook.
 You could however use it to see the output formats and ... .